Queen Street Wastewater Diversion Project

 Scope

-Main contractor Fulton Hogan is leading the project’s two stages and they began the first stage constructing the shafts in late 2024.
+Main contractor Fulton Hogan is leading the project’s two stages, and they began the first stage constructing the shafts in late 2024.
 McConnell Dowell started the tunnelling for the new pipeline in mid-2025.

-The mTBM will then tunnel 225 m to the third shaft in Victoria Street East, for the final breakthrough.
-This shaft is where the new pipeline will connect to the existing Ōrākei sewer main, transporting wastewater flows away from the city.
-The project team will reline the existing Ōrākei sewer to improve its longevity.
+This shaft is where the new pipeline will be connected to the existing Ōrākei sewer main, transporting wastewater flows away from the city.

 The project will increase capacity, improve the resilience of the wastewater network, allow for future population growth, and reduce wastewater overflows for a cleaner Waitematā Harbour.
 It is part of Watercare's 10-year $13.8B infrastructure upgrade programme.